hector12free/space-app-2019/README.md

 Note: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 # TODOs
-- [ ] avoid collision between satellite and collector
+- [ ] add collision sound effects: among satellite, collector and the space junk
-- [ ] make space junks move in different directions with satellite in the center of the map
 - [ ] add multiple satellites
 - [ ] refractor: rename "collector" to "starShip"?
 - [ ] improve on starShip movement, make it (accelerate/decelerate) smoothly
 - [ ] make starShip change movement direction (making turns, like a shark eating fishes)

+## Milestones
+* make space junks move in different directions with satellite in the centre of the map
+- [ ] make space junks move in different directions
+- [ ] satellite in the centre of the map

 # Reference
 * https://2019.spaceappschallenge.org/challenges/